joeldodson/codinginblind/docs/articles/getting_started_with_python.md

 No. [Visual Studio](https://visualstudio.com)
 is an Integrated Development Environment (IDE).
 VS Code is technically a code editor.
-The details are not that important and I'm not going to go into detail.
+The details are not that important.
 Think of an IDE as batteries included (e.g., compilers and debuggers), where as in a code editor you'll need to install extensions (or plugins, or whatever your editor calls them).